eirikt/plain-functional/README.md

 In this library [Haskell](https://www.haskell.org) concepts and terminology will be followed.
 Haskell again, has a strong mathematical foundation, so hence the name "plain functional".
+Also, that is why we are using (the good ol') Java 8 in this library&mdash;as we only need Java's [function type](https://en.wikipedia.org/wiki/Function_type).

 The state of this little library is:
 Don't use this, use [Vavr](https://www.vavr.io) (or something in that ballpark) instead.